Appdynamics/Dynamic-Agent-MA/readme.txt

 Notes: See section below - What is a tier?
 Example: TIER_NAME_PARAM=DAPPD_TIER_NAME

-As of this writing, EVENT_ENDPOINT, FULL_ACCOUNT_NAME, and NETWORK_NAME are all necessary to enable analytics reporting from the instrumented containers
+As of this writing, EVENT_ENDPOINT and FULL_ACCOUNT_NAME are all necessary to enable analytics reporting from the instrumented containers

 EVENT_ENDPOINT
 Notes: The host and port of of the Events Service this application should report to.